 It is important to consider what sort of things can affect the sample collection rate or the results of the DNA testing.
 Unfortunately, there is not a simple black and white answer to this.

-With chemotherapy treatment in particular, what we do know that this has the ability to affect the DNA you have.
+With chemotherapy treatment in particular, what we do know is that this has the ability to affect the DNA you have.
 It can damage some of the parts that we look at in order to provide you with results.
 In this case, we recommend that you allow 6 months from the date of your last treatment to take your DNA sample.

-If you have any further concerns about past, present or future treatment and your results with us your healthcare provider is the best most qualified person to answer these, they will have a far greater knowledge than ours about the specific treatment you are receiving, and will, therefore, be able to give you advice that's correct for you.
+If you have any further concerns about past, present, or future treatment and your results with us your healthcare provider is the best most qualified person to answer these, they will have far greater knowledge than ours about the specific treatment you are receiving, and will, therefore, be able to give you advice that's correct for you.